-In May 2018 the ReST-Net \cite{Li2018_ReST-Net} approach has been proposed.
+In May 2018 the ReST-Net \cite{Li2018_ReST-Net} approach was proposed (See Figures \ref{fig:ReST-Net} and \ref{fig:ReST-Net-sub}).
 It consists of agglomerating three networks to form a {\it super-network}.
 Each sub-net is a modified Xu-Net like network \cite{Xu2016a} resembling the Yedroudj-Net \cite{Yedroudj2018_Net} network, with an Inception module on block 2 and block 4.
-This Inception module contains filters of the same size with a different activation function for each "path" (TanH, ReLU, Sigmoid).
-The first subnet performs a pre-processing with 16 Gabor filters, the second sub-network does a pre-processing with 16 SRM linear filters, and the third network does a pre-processing with 14 non-linear residuals (min and max calculated on SRM).
+This Inception module contains filters of the same size, with a different activation function for each ``path'' (TanH, ReLU, Sigmoid).
+The first subnet performs pre-processing with 16 Gabor filters, the second sub-network pre-processing with 16 SRM linear filters, and the third network pre-processing with 14 non-linear residuals (min and max calculated on SRM).
 The learning process requires four steps (one step per subnet and then one step for the {\it super-network}).
 The results are 2-5\% better than Xu-Net for S-UNIWARD \cite{Holub2014_UNIWARD}, HILL \cite{Li2014_HILL}, CMD-HILL \cite{Li2015_HILL-CMD} on the BOSSBase v1.01 \cite{Bas2011-BOSS} 512 $\times$ 512.
-At the sight of the results, it is the concept of Ensemble that improves the results.
+Looking at the results, it is the concept of Ensemble that improves the performances.
 Taken separately, each sub-net has a lower performance.
 At the moment, no comparison in a fair framework was made between an Ensemble of Yedroudj-Net and ReST-Net.